nelsonjchen/cloud-geoip-dns-testing/README.md

 Make sure that your ISP's DNS server or a third-party DNS server is returning the correct results from popular cloud providers via DNS-based geolocation.

-While this tool isn’t comprehensive—services can use many other geolocation methods—it does show whether DNS-based GeoIP routing is working.
+While this tool isn’t comprehensive—services can use many other geolocation methods or geographically route differently with non-DNS methods such as Anycast—it does show whether DNS-based GeoIP routing is working.
 That alone can be a big clue for diagnosing latency or regional issues.

 This tool is made up of: